anima-libera/warqueen/README.md

 ## Scale

 Hobby-scale!
 Just a small wrapper around [Quinn](https://crates.io/crates/quinn) (best Rust netwroking crate for game networking?) to get an API that I like.
+It may be suited for game networking, hopefully!
+At least I am using it in my game.

 See the [TODO list](TODO.md) for potential future features.
 Also don't hesitate to contribute!